 Same safety issues with the retractable leash apply to walking your dog off leash at night, plus more.
 No matter how well your dog listens to you, if he smells a raccoon rummaging through the neighbor’s garbage, it is highly likely he will give chase.
 The risks of your dog running off or getting injured outweigh the fun of off leash walking, so skip that on your nightly walks.

 Dog Reflective Gear

 Not only should you wear some sort of reflective gear on your nightly walks, your dog should too.
 There are tons of convenient products to help make your dog more visible at night.
 During warm weather, you could use a reflective leash or a reflective harness.
-Add a safety light like the Poochie Bells Clip On Safety Light or Ruffwear’s The Beacon for good measure.
+Add a safety light for good measure.
 The light clips easily onto your dog’s collar and helps your dog stand out in the dark.
 The Beacon is rechargeable, so no need to worry about replacing batteries.

 For colder months, combine a safety light with a jacket to keep your dog warm and safe during your nightly strolls.

 Use Extra Precaution When Out at Night